Department of Biblical Studies

 MARTYROLOGICAL LITERATURE (2009–2015)

-A commented Czech translation of the oldest testimonies about Christian martyrs.
+An annotated Czech translation of the oldest testimonies about Christian martyrs.
 The project was co-organised with the Centre for Patristic, Medieval and Renaissance Texts and was directed by Petr Kitzler.

 Volumes published: